playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 }
 ```

-In this example, index1 and asyncIndex have exactly the same behavior.
+In this example, `index1` and `asyncIndex` have exactly the same behavior.
 Internally, it makes no difference whether we call `Result` or `Future[Result]` -- Play is non-blocking all the way through.

-However, if you're already working with Future, async makes it easier to pass that Future around.
-You can read more about this in the handling asynchronous results section of the Play documentation.
+However, if you're already working with `Future`, async makes it easier to pass that `Future` around.
+You can read more about this in the [handling asynchronous results](https://www.playframework.com/documentation/2.5.x/ScalaAsync) section of the Play documentation.

-Here's what PostController looks like:
+Here's what the PostController methods dealing with GET requests looks like:

 ```scala
 class PostController @Inject()(action: PostAction,